tldav/hw3-js-pw-generator/README.md

 The password is displayed to the user.

 The user has the option to copy to the clipboard with a button press.

+If the user selects no character types or